HFDKVB/Midnight-Hammer/README.md

 # Side Projcets abouts Quantitative Finance
-A collection of articles, rapports and models.
+A collection of articles, rapports and models by Math and Econ student Halfdan Feldthus
 ## Midnight Hammer
 Analysis of the oil markets' reaction about the strait of Hormuz following operation Midnight Hammer using prediction markets
 ## Prediction Markets